dehezhang2/Notes/3402/CS3402_Database_System.md

 * Recursive relationship type

   * A recursive relationship is one in which **the same entity participates more than once** in the relationship.
-The relationship should be marked by the role that an entity takes in the participation.
+The relationship should be ==marked by the role that an entity takes in the participation==(supervisor).
   * It is also called a **self-referencing relationship** type.

 * Weak entity type